Examining the Utility of Self-disclosure Types for Modeling Annotators of Social Norms: Results

 \section{Results}

-The results of our first set of experiments are displayed in Table~\ref{tab:samples——sit}, showing accuracy and macro F1 score.
-We find that sentences underperform comments.
-After a certain extent, adding more sentences or comments stops adding new information.
-Text is sorted by similarity, thus there is a trade-off.
-When adding more similar text, we are adding less relevant information.
-When adding similar sentences, we are adding only the smallest unit of most similar information, yet adding 25-30 sentences already shows a drop in performance as each sentence is less similar and less useful than the last.
+The results of our experiments to determine the optimal strategies and parameters for sampling information about annotators (RQ1) are displayed in Table~\ref{tab:samples——sit}, showing accuracy and macro F1 score.
+We find that training on sentences underperforms using the full comments.
+It could be that after a certain point, adding more sentences or comments stops adding useful information.
+When the texts are sorted by similarity, there is a trade-off, where adding more similar text results in adding less relevant information.
+When increasing the number of similar sentences, we are adding a small amount of similar information, however the results from the model using 20 similar sentences already show a drop in performance because each sentence is less similar and less useful than the last.
 Overall, we find that adding the 5 most similar comments performs best.
 Using similar information, not surprisingly, is more effective than adding random posts or sentences.
-We found that 5 similar comments significantly outperforms a baseline which uses all posts and which uses no posts (t-test, $p<0.0001$).
-We use the setting of 5 most similar comments for subsequent experiments.
+Using 5 similar comments significantly outperforms a baseline which uses all posts and which uses no posts (t-test, $p<0.0001$).
+We use the setting of 5 most similar comments for subsequent experiments in Table~\ref{tab:situtation_results}.

-Results for our experiments with categories are shown in Table~\ref{tab:situtation_results}, with highest accuracy and F1 in bold separately for theory-based and automatic categories.
+After identifying the optimal sampling parameters, we proceeded to address RQ2 and RQ3.
+Our results for experiments with different categories are shown in Table~\ref{tab:situtation_results}, with highest accuracy and F1 in bold separately for theory-based, automatic, and diverse categories.
 The highest performing theory-based category was demographics, followed by attitudes, and finally experiences, and relationships.
-We compared to a baseline that uses no comments from the annotators and a baseline that uses all comments, as in previous work.
-Notably, using all comments performs worse, as we are not filtering for useful information.
+We compared each result to a baseline that uses no comments from the annotators and a baseline that uses all comments, as in previous work.
+Unsurprisingly, no comments performs worst, while all comments achieves stronger performance while using substantially more data.
 The highest performing automatic clusters were C7: Sympathy \& Support and C9: Negative Affect.
-C3: Parenting \& Discipline had a notably high accuracy, but not significantly different F1 score, though C3 and C5: Relationship Issues with Men tied for the next highest scoring clusters.
-Notably, C7 had one of the lowest coverage rates with only 24\% of authors having five or more posts in that cluster.
+C3: Parenting \& Discipline had a notably high accuracy.
+Note that some of the higher performing categories were not significantly different.
+Notably, C10 had one of the lowest coverage rates with only 23\% of authors having five or more posts in that cluster.
+Diverse sampling performed competitively, with theory-based categorization outperforming automatic clusters or a combination of the two.